 By: Anonymous

-I do that for my dog, but I brush his ears every day simply because we both enjoy it.
-I love to sit with my dog and groom him; he just revels in the closeness.
+I do that for my dog, but I brush his ears daily because we both enjoy it.
+I love to sit with my dog and groom him; he revels in the closeness.

 The underside of his ears is always the worst, and if I left them, he would definitely get mats - that's why I brush them every day.